 If you or someone else that you know are wondering who is at fault for hitting a parked car, then you should seek legal advice from a law firm that you can trust.
 Our law firm will take on your case and fight for the compensation that you are owed.
 We will also communicate with the other parties involved and negotiate for a settlement that will cover all of your damages and injuries.

 There is also the possibility that the other driver involved in the parking lot accident might even try to claim that the crash was your fault.
-It is important that you have a car accident lawyer on your side to protect your legal rights and defend yourself against claims from other people.
+It is important that you have a car accident attorney in Sarasota FL on your side to protect your legal rights and defend yourself against claims from other people.
 Call our office to speak to one of our car accident lawyers now, and we will discuss the details of your case and answer all of the questions that you have in mind.